Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Introduction

-Adapting statistical or machine learning (ML) methods for heterogeneous treatment effect estimation is attractive because of their flexibility and strong empirical performance.
-Notable examples include tree-based approaches \citep{hill2011bayesian, wager2018estimation, hahn2020bayesian}, boosting \citep{powers2018some}, neural networks \citep{shalit2017estimating}, Lasso \citep{imai2013estimating}, and combinations of ML techniques \citep{kunzel2019metalearners}; see \cite{tran2023data} for a recent review.
+We propose a statistical machine learning (ML) framework for estimating HTEs on multiple studies without assuming transportability.
+Adapting statistical ML methods for HTE estimation is attractive because of their flexibility and strong empirical performance \citep{brantner2023methods}.
+Notable examples in the single-study setting include tree-based approaches \citep{wager2018estimation}, boosting \citep{powers2018some}, neural networks \citep{shalit2017estimating}, and Lasso \citep{imai2013estimating}.
 Despite growing interest in these adaptations, developing them can be labor-intensive.
 Moreover, they generally do not have theoretical guarantees for improvement in isolating causal effects compared to simple nonparametric regressions.
-To this end, \cite{nie2021quasi} proposed the $R$-learner, a unifying framework that is not only algorithmically flexible, allowing any off-the-shelf ML method to be employed, but also quasi-oracle in the case of penalized kernel regression.
-Briefly, the $R$-learner is a class of two-step algorithms motivated by Robinson's transformation in the context of partially linear models \citep{robinson1988root}.
-In the first step, the $R$-learner estimates two nuisance functions, the mean outcome and propensity score models, to form the $R$-loss that isolates the causal component of the signal.
-In the second step, the $R$-loss is optimized to estimate the heterogeneous treatment effect.
-These steps give the $R$-learner several advantages, including algorithmic flexibility, promising empirical performance, asymptotic guarantees, and robustness in confounding adjustment.
+To this end, \cite{nie2021quasi} proposed the $R$-learner, a framework that is not only algorithmically flexible, allowing any off-the-shelf ML method to be employed, but also quasi-oracle in the case of penalized kernel regression.
+We extend the $R$-learner to account for between-study heterogeneity in the multi-study setting.

-Recently, there is growing interest in causal ML approaches for estimating heterogeneous treatment effects on multiple studies; see \cite{brantner2023methods} for a recent survey.
-In their work, \cite{wu2021integrative} proposed a variant of the $R$-learner, called integrative $R$-learner, that leverages data from two sources: a randomized clinical trial for identification and an observational study for improving efficiency.
-The integrative $R$-learner assumes that heterogeneous treatment effects are identical across studies, which is common in existing literature, to allow transporting causal inference \citep{pearl2011transportability, kallus2018removing, buchanan2018generalizing, dahabreh2019extending, dahabreh2019efficient, yang2020elastic, cheng2021adaptive, hatt2022combining}.
-Recently, \cite{tan2022tree} proposed a tree-based approach for estimating heterogeneous treatment effects at a target site by leveraging models derived from a collection of source sites.
-The authors relaxed the transportability assumption such that it only needs to hold for some sites (e.g., partial transportability).
-In practice, this assumption will be violated if treatment effects differ across these sites due to site-level heterogeneity.

-To the best of our knowledge, there is no unifying causal ML framework for multi-study heterogeneous treatment effect estimation that accounts for study-level heterogeneity without relying on transportability.
-To this end, we propose the multi-study $R$-learner, a general approach for estimating heterogeneous treatment effects on multiple studies that explicitly accounts for between-study heterogeneity.
-Our approach extends \cite{nie2021quasi}'s $R$-learner, a framework combining ideas on doubly robust estimation, oracle inequalities, and cross-validation, to obtain principled statistical estimation with ML techniques in the multi-study setting.